-Forest walking track is a 1.5km, grade 3 hike located in the Crowdy Bay National Park, New South Wales.
-The hike should take around 45 mins to complete.
+Forest walking track is a 1.5km, grade 3 hike in Crowdy Bay National Park, New South Wales.
+This hike typically takes 45 minutes to complete.

 Forest walking track explores the lush rainforest, woods and native grasses of Crowdy Bay National Park.
 This short track, on the western side of Indian Head, will delight all ages and shows why this coastal park is so special.